STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Introduction

-To address the aforementioned issues, a series of methods have been proposed that are based on backbones such as CNNs \cite{luvizon2022consensus, tang2023ftcm, zhou2021hemlets, wandt2022elepose}, GCNs \cite{yu2023gla, hua2022weakly, hassan2023regular, gong2023diffpose, wu2022hpgcn}, and transformers \cite{zhao2023poseformerv2, sun2023mixsynthformer, qian2023hstformer, einfalt2023uplift, zhang2022mixste, li2022mhformer, li2022exploiting}.
-For example, Einfalt et al. \cite{einfalt2023uplift} perform temporal upsampling within Transformer blocks to process time-sparse 2D pose sequences, thereby reducing the model's size while still generating time-dense 3D pose estimates.
+To address the aforementioned issues, a series of two-stage approaches for monocular 3D human pose estimation have been proposed that are based on backbones such as Convolutional Neural Networks (CNN) \cite{luvizon2022consensus, tang2023ftcm, zhou2021hemlets, wandt2022elepose}, Graph Convolutional Networks (GCN) \cite{yu2023gla, hua2022weakly, hassan2023regular, gong2023diffpose, wu2022hpgcn}, and transformers \cite{zhao2023poseformerv2, sun2023mixsynthformer, qian2023hstformer, einfalt2023uplift, zhang2022mixste, li2022mhformer, li2022exploiting}.
+For example, Einfalt et al. \cite{einfalt2023uplift} perform temporal upsampling within transformer blocks to process time-sparse 2D pose sequences, thereby reducing the model's size while still generating time-dense 3D pose estimates.
 StridedFormer \cite{li2022exploiting} reduces sequence redundancy by substituting the fully connected layers in the feedforward network of the Vanilla Transformer Encoder (VTE) with strided convolutions, thereby progressively decreasing the sequence length to lower computational costs.
-Although the use of transformers capitalizes on the advantages of scalable model capacity and high parallelism, which show promising prospects in enhancing the performance of pose estimation, several challenges still persist.
+While transformers take advantage of the scalable capacity and high parallelism, offering promising improvements for pose estimation, they still face several challenges.

 First, owing to the absence of structural priors in the transformer, its performance in 3D human pose estimation still trails behind the state-of-the-art methods based on GCNs.
 These graph-based methods effortlessly represent the human skeleton as a graph, where joints are regarded as nodes, and the bones between joints are considered as edges connecting these nodes.
 Currently, some improvements that integrate graphs with transformers have emerged \cite{zhao2021graformer, zhai2023hopfir, tang20233d}.
-For instance, STCFormer \cite{tang20233d} introduces body structure graph information as inductive biases into the transformers.
-This strategy influences the versatility of the transformers, which are commonly regarded as structures with weak inductive biases, with significant implications for pre-training and the scalability of large models.
+For instance, STCFormer \cite{tang20233d} introduces a criss-cross attention strategy that, while mining the correlations across frame-level features, explores the relationships between joints across different frames.
+However, this method incorporates body structure graphs as inductive biases into the transformers.
+This approach affects the versatility of transformers, which are typically regarded as architectures with weak inductive biases, and has significant implications for pre-training and the scalability of large models.